During the semester

 Microsoft Word

 The keys to creating an accessible Canvas site also apply to documents created in Word.
 There is a lovely tutorial on creating an accessible syllabus in Word that will get you started.
-See Creating an Accessible Syllabus using Microsoft Word in the IU Expand training catalog to access the tutorial.
+Visit Creating an Accessible Syllabus using Microsoft Word in the IU Expand training catalog to access the tutorial.

 PDF Files

 If the document is a journal article, the best option is to use an existing digital copy of the article from one of the library databases.
-You can see if we have the article by going to your campus or school library website and use their search tool to search for the article.
+You can find out if we have the article by going to your campus or school library website and use their search tool to search for the article.
 If you have trouble finding it, you can always ask your subject matter librarian and they will be happy to help you.

 If it is historical/archival material, search online to find out if a digital version exists through one of the many government departments and organizations digitizing original sources.
-This is also something your librarian can assist you with.
+This is also something your subject matter librarian can assist you with.

-If you cannot find an accessible copy of the PDF you can use Adobe Acrobat DC (part of the Adobe Creative Cloud – not Adobe Reader) to improve accessiblity by rotating pages, recognizing text, and checking reading order if needed.
+If you cannot find an accessible copy of the PDF you can use Adobe Acrobat DC (part of the Adobe Creative Cloud – not Adobe Reader) to improve accessibility by rotating pages, recognizing text, and checking reading order if needed.
 You can install the Adobe Creative Cloud suite at IUWare or use it virtually at IUanyWare.

 Rotating pages